Pfoxj/Main/contents/builders-day/index.md

 - time: 8:00-8:45
   title: Breakfast Buffet
 - time: 9:00-9:15
-  title: 'Welcome: "The Moonshot-- Locking the Web Open; what do we hope to accomplish?"'
+  title: "Welcome: \"The Moonshot \u2013 Locking the Web Open; what do we hope to accomplish?\""
   people:
   - name: Brewster Kahle
   - name: Mitchell Baker